Part of the Check Into Cash chain · locations

 Visit Check Into Cash

-Check Into Cash is best for employed consumers facing immediate cash needs under $600 who can repay within days or weeks and have access to a physical location or online application.
+Check Into Cash is profile signals for employed consumers facing short-term cash needs under $600 who can repay within days or weeks and have access to a physical location or online application.
 The primary caveat is that payday and title loans are high-cost emergency products carrying substantial APR rates; they should never substitute for sustainable personal financial management and consumers should exhaust alternatives like credit union PALs, employer advances, or small personal loans before using these services.

 CFPB Transparency Report